Yuvraj-26/Real-Time-Stock-Market-Data-Processing-Engine/README.md

 <img src="Docs/Broker.png">

 Client requests fall into two categories: produce requests and fetch requests.
 A produce request is requesting that a batch of data be written to a specified topic.
-A fetch request is requesting data from Kafka topics.
+A fetch request is requesting data from Kafka topics

 ## Data Partition